qiime2/qiime2.org/index.md

 [_Developing with QIIME 2_](https://develop.qiime2.org) is your main resource for learning QIIME 2 plugin development, starting with a 7 lesson tutorial where you'll build your first QIIME 2 plugin from scratch.
 [New content is added regularly](https://github.com/caporaso-lab/developing-with-qiime2/commits/main/).
+We'll be accepting new entries to the [refactored QIIME 2 Library](https://library.qiime2.org) soon (we're currently testing with "alpha" users).

 ::::{div}
 :class: dark:hidden